 The combatant arm of the Bielski Partisans conducted a number of raids against German supply convoys and local collaborators, which resulted in the gathering of food stores and weaponry.
 They also launched attacks on Belorussian auxiliary police officials.

-While not officially declaring an affiliation, the group often partnered with local Soviet partisans, despite the latter sometimes being weary of the number of non-combatants in the Bielskis’ midsts.
+While not officially declaring an affiliation, the group often partnered with local Soviet partisans, despite the latter sometimes being leary of the number of non-combatants in the Bielskis’ midsts.
 Together, they were able to pull off a host of sabotage operations against the Germans, and it wasn’t long before the Soviets wished to completely bring the Polish Jews into their fold.

 While Tuvia resisted, wanting to keep the Bielski Partisans’ sovereignty, the group was later split by Soviet Resistance Gen. Vasily Efimovich Chernyshev (better known as Gen. Platon).
 Over the course of the war, it’s believed they killed 381 enemy fighters, with just 50 members lost.